-2.10.
+1.10.
 Dividend income

-Dividends are recognized in the income statement when the right to collect is established.
+Dividends are recognized in the income statement when the right to collect it is declared.

-2.11.
+1.11.
 Sale and repurchase agreements

-Securities may be lent or sold subject to a commitment to repurchase (Repos) are reclassified in the financial statements and deducted from treasury bills balance.
-Securities borrowed or purchased subject to a commitment to resell them (Reverse Repos) are reclassified in the financial statements and added to treasury bills balance.
-The difference between sale and repurchase price is treated as interest and accrued over the life of the agreements using the effective interest method.
+Securities may be lent or sold according to a commitment to repurchase (Repos) are reclassified in the financial statements and deducted from treasury bills balance.
+Securities borrowed or purchased according to a commitment to resell them (Reverse Repos) are reclassified in the financial statements and added to treasury bills balance.
+The difference between sale and repurchase price is treated as interest and accrued over the life of the agreements using the effective interest rate method.

-2.12.
+1.12.
 Impairment of financial assets

-2.12.1.
+1.12.1.
 Financial assets carried at amortised cost

-The Bank assesses at each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired.
+The Bank assesses on each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired.
 A financial asset or a group of financial assets is impaired only if there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a 'loss event/s') and that loss event/s has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.